molmod/yaff/doc/ug_sampling.rst

     }

 The hooks argument may also be a list of hook objects.
-For example, one may include the :class:`yaff.sampling.nve.AndersenThermostat` to reset the velocities every 200 steps.
+For example, one may include the :class:`yaff.sampling.nvt.AndersenThermostat` to reset the velocities every 200 steps.
 The :class:`yaff.sampling.io.XYZWriter` can be added to write a trajectory of the atomic positions in XYZ format::